-His best football memory from the sixties, apart from the Division 1 Championship, is a 5-3 away win by the Clarets over United.
-He's now reconciled to the inevitable decline of football as a sport, rather than a business, and looks forward Burnley F.C. bobbling around the top half of the Championship for years to come.
+His best football memory from the 1960s, apart from the Division 1 Championship, is a 5-3 away win by the Clarets over United.
+He's looking forward to watching yet another premiership season.

 After a promising start in journalism, interviewing Jimi Hendrix and Yoko Ono in the same week, his ambitions receded only to be recruited to Radio Blackburn in 1978 to work on the music review show RPM.
-In 1980 RPM begat Spinoff which in 1984 mutated into On the Wire, now the longest running continuous alternative music show on UK radio - and due to celebrate its 30th anniversary in September 2014.
+In 1980 RPM begat Spinoff which in 1984 mutated into On the Wire, now the longest running continuous underground music show on UK radio - and Steve recently celebrated his 40th continuous year with BBC Radio Lancashire.

-Many bands and performers who were to become musical legends passed through the show including U2, REM, The Smiths, Depeche Mode and Joy Division - but of late On the Wire has taken a more relaxed view of the music scene and is as likely to play pre-war hillbilly music as much as experimental dance or dub.
+On the Wire was an early champion of new musical genres such as hip hop, House and Techno, many bands and performers who were to become musical legends passed through the show including U2, REM, The Smiths, Depeche Mode, Eno, Joy Division, Burning Spear and Lee “Scratch” Perry.
+Of late On the Wire has taken a more relaxed view of the music scene and is as likely to play pre-war hillbilly, gospel or country blues as much as experimental electronica or dub.

-From 2002 to 2011 Steve contributed to the show from Beijing where he worked for the British Council.
-He is now back in England and Lancashire full-time for a weekly caress with the BBC Radio Lancashire Mark II Chiltern studio desk he has known and loved for years.
-Longtime listeners of On the Wire continue expect to hear the unexpected.
-On The Wire is on Saturday evenings at midnight.
+From 2002 to 2011, Steve contributed to the show from Beijing where he worked for the British Council, popping back every now and then to caress the BBC Radio Lancashire's Mark II Chiltern studio desks he loved for years - sadly now extinct.

 Longtime listeners of On the Wire continue to expect to hear the unexpected.
 On The Wire is on Saturdays at midnight.